 How To Choose Which Print Option Is Better?

-We get asked allot about how to choose the right print option.
+We frequently get asked about how to choose the right print option.
 This is how we determine the screen printing minimum print run verses whether to use DTG digital printing.

 For every additional colours in the design, the minimum run should increase by about 25 pieces.
 For example a 2 colour design = 25min order quantity otherwise DTG is a better option.